Categories

 • Method of storage and distribution

-• Use/consumption of product
+• Use/consumption of the product

 During analysis, the HACCP evaluates the product’s effects on human, environmental, and organizational interaction.